 Metro Minds STEAM Challenge guidance for teachers

 Are your students 21st century thinkers?
-Would you like to foster their local citizenship, creativity, entrepreneurialism, collaboration, empathy, decision making, authentic connections and innovations?
-If so, we have the challenge for you!
+Would you like to foster their local citizenship, creativity, entrepreneurialism, collaboration, empathy, decision making, authentic connections and innovations!
+If so, this might be the challenge for you in 2019.

-Sydney Metro invites your Year 9 and 10 STEAM Challenge students to come up with an innovative idea that would help support Sydney Metro’s goal of connecting Sydney.
-The Challenge is focused on providing an outstanding NSW Education Standards Authority (NESA) curriculum-linked learning experience that aligns to the English, Mathematics, Science, Geography, Design and Technology, Industrial Technology, Visual Arts or Commerce syllabuses.
+In 2018, Sydney Metro invited Year 9 and 10 STEAM Challenge students to come up with an innovative idea that would help support Sydney Metro’s goal of connecting Sydney.
+The Challenge was focused on providing an outstanding NSW Education Standards Authority (NESA) curriculum-linked learning experience that aligns to the English, Mathematics, Science, Geography, Design and Technology, Industrial Technology, Visual Arts or Commerce syllabuses.

 Competition details - what your students need to do

-Students in Years 9 to 10 work in teams of four to six members.
-They will use the design thinking process to create and develop an innovative solution to a real challenge or opportunity that Sydney Metro has faced or may face, as we work on Australia’s biggest transport project.
+Students in Years 9 to 10 worked in teams of four to six members.
+They used the design thinking process to create and develop an innovative solution to a real challenge or opportunity that Sydney Metro has faced or may face, as we work on Australia’s biggest transport project.

-- Students could base their innovation on an opportunity or challenge from several priority areas including sustainability, construction, new technologies, customer needs and engagements and safety.
-For more ideas, see the competition brochure for more areas.
+- Students based their innovation on an opportunity or challenge from several priority areas including sustainability, construction, new technologies, customer needs and engagements and safety.

-- Team members will take on real jobs to innovate, work through the design thinking process, and pitch their ideas.
+- Team members took on real jobs to innovate, worked through the design thinking process, and pitched their ideas.

-- Teams are asked to submit a short concept brief, video pitch and presentation.
+- Teams were asked to submit a short concept brief, video pitch and presentation.

-- Finalists will pitch ideas to a panel of Sydney Metro experts and innovators.
+- Finalists pitched their ideas to a panel of Sydney Metro experts and innovators.

 Team | $1,500